cherylberger/Surfs_up/README.md

 ### 1. Overview of the Surfs_Up Analysis
 W. Avy is interested in the weather temperatures during the year in Ohau so that he knows when to open his ice cream shop.
 He has asked XXX to compare temperatures in the summer to the winter temperatures.
 Using the the recent weather data found in file Hawaiii.sqlite https://github.com/cherylberger/Surfs_up/commit/56f426f175677560eba267b43b0a7858cbc551ce, the weather for the months of June and December will be queried and organized for comparison.
 The three key differences in the weather results will be highlighted for W. Avy's consideration.
 A summary of the results will be provided along with recommendations for aditional analysis.

-### 2. Results:
+### 2. Surfs_Up Analysis and Results:

 Using Python, Pandas functions and methods, and SQLAlchemy, filter the column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of June.
 Load all dependencies and import the required functions as displayed in the code block from file (Filename).
+Create the base engine to connect Python to the database and reflect the Measurement table to ensure the connection has been made.

 ![image](https://user-images.githubusercontent.com/94234511/151652230-b1577202-8252-457b-a806-072910b02c20.png)